N-modal steady water waves with vorticity: Existence of -modal waves

 The waves constructed in Theorem \ref{Th1} are symmetric with respect to the vertical line $x=0$ and this is essential for the proof of the theorem.
-The question on existence of non-symmetric steady waves is still open.
+The only existence result for non-symmetric two-dimensional waves in the absence of surface tension is \cite{KLsym}, while there are several numerical results: \cite{Z1, Z2, WV}.
+There are also some results on two-dimensional non-symmetric gravity-capillary steady water waves (see \cite{BGT}).